- Terrace level, Carnegie Hall

-The University of Lynchburg computing and electronic communication facilities and services are owned by the University and are primarily intended for teaching, educational, research and administrative purposes.
-Access to these facilities is a privilege granted to the University’s faculty, staff, students and guests.
+The University of Lynchburg computing and electronic communication facilities and services are owned by the University and intended for teaching, educational, research, and administrative purposes.
+Access to these facilities is a privilege granted to the University’s faculty, staff, students, alumni, and guests.
 Fundamental to the use of these facilities is the respect for the rights and privacy of all users.
-By using the University’s computing and electronic communications facilities and services, University faculty, staff, students and guests agree that they will comply with this policy, and will cooperate with the University in implementing this policy.
+By using the University’s computing and electronic communications facilities and services, University faculty, staff, students, alumni, and guests agree that they will follow this policy and will cooperate with the University in implementing this policy.

-The purpose of the Technology Usage Policy is to promote the e\0xFB03cient, ethical, and lawful use of the University of Lynchburg computer and network resources.
+The purpose of the Technology Usage Policy is to promote the efficient, ethical, and lawful use of the University of Lynchburg computer and network resources.

-Individuals using computer resources belonging to the University of Lynchburg must act in a responsible manner, in compliance with law and University policies, and with respect for the rights of others using a shared resource.
+Individuals using computer resources belonging to the University of Lynchburg must act responsibly, in compliance with the law and University policies, and with respect for the rights of others using a shared resource.
 The right of free expression and academic inquiry is tempered by the rights of others to privacy, freedom from intimidation or harassment, protection of intellectual property, ownership of data, and security of information.

-Some constraints are necessary for the e\0xFB03cient and appropriate use of shared computer resources.
+Some constraints are necessary for the efficient and appropriate use of shared computing resources.
 Since network capacity is limited, academic and administrative needs must take precedence for use of the network.
 All users must act responsibly and use the facilities in an ethical, professional, and legal manner.
-This means that users agree to abide by the following standards of responsible use to ensure the integrity of all systems is respected and not intentionally abused:
+This means that users agree to abide by the following standards of responsible use to ensure the integrity of all systems is respected and not abused:

-- Users must recognize that certain data are confidential and must limit access to such data for use in direct performance of their duties.
+- Users must recognize that certain data is confidential and must limit access to such data for use in the direct performance of their duties.

-- No one – faculty, staff, or student – shall obtain or provide unauthorized access to one’s own or other users’ accounts and files.
+- No one — faculty, staff, student, or alumni — shall obtain or provide unauthorized access to their or other users’ accounts and files.
 Users shall keep their own access ID(s) confidential.

-- The use of all accounts for research, instruction, or administrative purposes must be consistent with the College’s mission.
+- The use of all accounts for research, instruction, or administrative purposes must be consistent with the University’s mission.

 - All users must respect the rights of others to remain free from harassment.

 Network registration is required for all devices connecting to the University network in residential facilities, wireless access areas, and public areas with network access.
 Such registration is necessary to ensure network security.
-Authentication by the network registration software will be required on a regular basis.
+Authentication by the network registration software will be required regularly.

 Incidental personal use is an accepted and appropriate benefit of being associated with the University of Lynchburg.
 Incidental personal use must adhere to all applicable University policies and must not result in any measurable cost to the University.
 Under no circumstances may incidental personal use involve violations of the law, interfere with the fulfillment of an employee’s work responsibilities, or adversely impact or conflict with activities supporting the mission of the University.

-The use of University of Lynchburg computing and network resources by individuals and organizations that are not part of the University community is not permitted unless approved by the President, Vice President and Dean for Academic Affairs, or Vice President for Business and Finance.
+The use of University of Lynchburg computing and network resources by individuals and organizations that are not part of the University community is not permitted unless approved by the president, provost and vice president for academic affairs, or vice president for business and finance.
 Such approval will generally be granted only when the use is in connection with:

-- a public service activity for which comparable equipment is not otherwise reasonably available to the user;
+- A public service activity for which comparable equipment is not otherwise available to the user

-- use by a guest of the University for an otherwise appropriate use; and/or
+- Use by a University guest for an otherwise appropriate use

-- a contractual agreement between the College and a governmental agency, private business, educational institution, or other entity.
+- A contractual agreement between the University and a governmental agency, private business, educational institution, or other entity

-The University of Lynchburg Honor Code regarding plagiarism and other violations of academic integrity applies to coursework completed with use of University of Lynchburg computing and network resources just as it does to other coursework.
-In addition, electronically using, distributing, or posting copyrighted material in violation of license or other legal restrictions or contractual agreements is prohibited.
+The University of Lynchburg Honor Code regarding plagiarism and other violations of academic integrity applies to coursework completed with the use of University of Lynchburg computing and network resources as it does to other coursework.
+Also, using, distributing, or posting copyrighted material in violation of license or other legal restrictions or contractual agreements is prohibited.

-Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access and trade secret and copyright violations may be grounds for sanctions.
+Violations of authorial integrity, including plagiarism, invasion of privacy, unauthorized access, trade secret, and copyright violations may be grounds for disciplinary action.